eopb/read_input/README.md

 ### Using `match` with checked output.

 It is common to use match on values produced by input.
-For example if `.add_test()` or `valid_input()` is used on a integer, `match` would need to have branches for all possible integers even though the range of possible valid inputs may be quite small.
-In these cases an unreachable wildcard can be used.
+For example if `.add_test()` or `valid_input()` is used on an integer, `match` would need to have branches for all possible integers even though the range of possible valid inputs may be quite small.
+In these cases, an unreachable wildcard can be used.

 ```rust
 match valid_input(|x| 2 <= *x && *x <= 4) {